zhecho/k3s-cluster/README.md

 # **Create k3s cluster on OrangePi 5 plus devices with ansible**

 Alpha version of Readme.md expains semi-automatic installation of k3s cluster.
-Semi-automatic because ther is no playbooks for download, check image hash and dd it to the device.
-It contains only  macOS part of the guide.
+Semi-automatic because there are no playbooks for download, check image hash and dd it to the device.
+Those actions are described in "Manual actions".
-BSD/UNIX/Linux part is very similar and will be updated in the future.
+Readme contains some explanations and ansible cli commands that does initial config and automated k3s config with ansible.
+Docuememnt suppose that current management OS is macOS (i.e. ansible is installed on macOS).
+BSD/UNIX/Linux part is similar and documenatation will be updated in the future.

 ## Manual actions
 ## Copy to sdcard (WARNING: doublecheck disk device name !!! )